 Our local civil practice directions are issued by Justice Grace, the Local Administrative Judge.
-Justice Grace’s most recent civil practice direction is linked here.
-Justice Grace also issued an Omnibus Endorsement re Civil Trials for Fall of 2021 which is linked here.
+Justice Grace’s most recent civil practice directions and memos:

 Our local family practice directions are issued by Justice Henderson, the Local Administrative Judge for the Family Court.
-Justice Henderson’s most recent practice direction is linked here.
+Justice Henderson’s most recent practice directions and memos:

 Almost all matters are currently proceeding virtually.

 The main Ontario Court of Justice website is linked here.
 The court also has a dedicated COVID-19 Notices and Information page that is linked here.
 There are specific links on this page to Criminal, Family, and Provincial Offences Act Proceedings that are updated regularly.